 We prefer a zippered panel for packs that are too large to be used as a carry-on.
 Zippered panel coverings are easier and fast to deploy.
 They make more sense for bags that get checked often.
 The tucking method of stowing the suspension is harder and more time-consuming and makes more sense on rarely checked packs.
 It's a handy feature for those times your flight is full, and the airline is insisting on checking your carry-on (which seems to be happening more and more these days).
 It's also nice if you're carrying your bag in a duffel style or as a briefcase, slung over the shoulder with an accessory shoulder strap.
 On the Patagonia MLC, the shoulder straps stow in a zippered compartment, and then you can unzip another pocket to slide the whole pack over the handle of a rolling duffel — now that's clever.

 A pack's features determine versatility, and there is a broad range within this small category of mid-size models.
-There is the REI Ruckpack which gobbles up all types of gear and still manages to be comfortable, but can be difficult to get through airport security.
+The REI Ruckpack gobbles up all types of gear and still manages to be comfortable.
+However, it can be difficult to get through airport security.
 Then we have packs like the sleek Mammut Seon which is perfectly carry-on compliant but will only hold so much gear.
 Again, it's important to really think about your needs and use-cases.
-It's sometimes easy to pick a bag just based on aesthetics, but if it's missing features you need or cluttered with features you don't, it will end up being more of a nuisance than a useful piece of equipment.
+It's sometimes easy to pick a bag based on aesthetics, but if it's missing features you need or cluttered with features you don't, it will be more of a nuisance than a useful piece of equipment.

-We appreciate the Topo Designs bag for both its features and its aesthetics.
-This bag can be carried three ways and is easy to organize thanks to well-laid-out pockets, external daisy chains, and attachments to secure another bag from the Topo Designs line to the exterior (sold separately).
-We also like the Nomatic which converts from a backpack carry to a duffel and comes with some nice touches for the business professional, like a laundry bag, a removable waist belt, and good organization for electronics.
+We appreciate the Topo Global bag for both its features and its aesthetics.
+This bag can be carried three ways and is easy to organize thanks to well-laid-out pockets, external daisy chains, water bottle pockets, and attachments to secure another bag from the Topo Designs line to the exterior (sold separately).

 While Tortuga Outbreaker does not offer any specialty pockets or daisy chains, it still performs highly in this department.
 Not only is the waist belt adjustable and removable, but the shoulder straps are too.
 At the top of the back panel, you will find an easy-to-use velcro strap that allows the wearer to modify the height of the shoulder straps.
 Its uniquely adjustable harness system makes this pack extremely versatile in its fit.